 Attribution for SMS occurs when a recipient clicks a text and then takes another action (such as placing an order) within the conversion window.
 Thus, the conversion window is the number of hours in which any purchases made after the SMS message was sent and clicked will be attributed to that SMS in Klaviyo.

-Though the default conversion window for SMS is 24 hours, you can customize that timeframe to reflect your desired conversion window.
-When you input a new number, click Update Tracking Settings to save this to your settings.
+Though the default conversion window for SMS is 24 hours, you can customize this to reflect your desired conversion window.
+Then, click Update Tracking Settings to save this change.

 Keep in mind that Klaviyo connects attribution to a customer's last interaction with your brand.
 So, if you have a flow email with a conversion window of five days, and an SMS message that immediately follows it with a conversion window of one day, and the customer interacts with both, we attribute the conversion to the SMS (the last interaction).
 If this customer converts outside of the SMS conversion window (over a day) but within the email conversion window (within five days), attribution will still not apply to your email since it came before the SMS interaction.